ghadiben0/Project-Zum-Portal/docs/source/projectmanagement.rst

 .. code-block:: console

-   Please take into consideration that, regardless of Employee Role, any Employee can be assigned to a Project as a Project Manager.
+   Please take into consideration that all Employees can be assigned to one or multiple Projects as a Scrum  Manager.

 |**Project Start Date:**